jon1408/jon1408/README.md

 📚 I’m currently learning everything about Front-End.

-📤 2023 Goals: create a new project and find a new job.
+📤 2023 Goals: create various projects and find a new job.

 ## About me